MohinTalukder0164/medical/README.md

-# Getting Started with Create React App
+# Getting Started with Medical Operation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://medical-operation.web.app/).

 ## Available Scripts

 In the project directory, you can run:

+- Top Doctors
+- Book a service
+- Contact Details
+- Great Footer Section
+- - Realstick Login Page

+## Description

+In this website, you can find medical support, also you can able to book various kind of doctors.

 ### `yarn start`